MichaelCorelli/Calibration_of_a_real_Robot/README.md

 To avoid numerical instability a damping factor is introduced (computed from the largest diagonal element of the Hessian matrix).

-The odometry calibration returns several outputs:
+The odometry calibration provides:
 - a correction matrix X (3x3)
+- the calibrated values of the kinematic parameters
 - the estimated laser pose with respect to the robot base
 - chi-square error statistics for each iteration
 - the number of inliers used in the optimization.